 Creating innovations is a matter of working together, and that requires partners.
 That is why, every year, we team up with some 3,000 large multinationals, SMEs, universities and public-sector organisations within and outside the Netherlands to tackle challenges.

 How we work

 Knowledge development is a joint endeavour.
 That is something we notice every day at TNO.
 That is why companies, public-sector bodies and other organisations frequently work with us.
 And we are keen to work with these parties.
-The collaboration takes many forms.
+The collaboration takes many forms, such as projects on commission, public private partnerships, technology transfer, partnerships via associations and Joint Innovation Centres (JIC's).
 Interested in finding out how we can work with you?